epeli/git-unrealmodule/README.md

 Simple alternative to the `git-submodule` and `git-subtree`.
 This is closer to `git-subtree` but does not try to merge anything.
-It just commits the changes from the subrepository into a single commit to the parent repository.
+It just clones the subrepository to a directory inside the parent repository and commits the changes from the subrepository into a single commit to the parent repository.

 ## Background